Harry Reid memorial in Vegas drawing nation's top Democrats - NewsBreak

 Harry Reid memorial in Vegas drawing nation's top Democrats

-LAS VEGAS — (AP) — The life of former Senate Majority Leader Harry Reid, who rose from childhood poverty and deprivation in Nevada to become one of the nation's most powerful elected officials, will be celebrated by two American presidents and other Democratic leaders on Saturday, a testament to his impact on some of the most consequential legislation of the 21st century.
+The life of former Senate Majority Leader Harry Reid, who rose from childhood poverty and deprivation in Nevada to become one of the nation's most powerful elected officials, will be celebrated by two American presidents and other Democratic leaders on Saturday, a testament to his impact on some of the most consequential legislation of the 21st Century.

-President Joe Biden, House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer are scheduled to speak during an invitation-only memorial for the longtime Senate leader who died Dec.
+President Joe Biden House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer are scheduled to speak Saturday during an invitation-only memorial for the longtime Senate leader who died Dec.
 28 at home in Henderson, Nevada, at age 82 of complications from pancreatic cancer.
-Former President Barack Obama, who credits Reid for his rise to the White House, is scheduled to deliver the eulogy.
+Former President Barack Obama who credits Reid for his rise to the White House, is scheduled to deliver the eulogy.

 Biden served for two decades with Reid in the Senate and worked with him for eight years when Biden was vice president.